 The inguinal canal, located just above the inguinal ligament, is a small passage that extends medially and inferiorly through the lower part of the abdominal wall.
 This canal is about four to six centimeters in length and runs in a parallel fashion.
 The canal functions as a passageway for structures that extend from the abdominal cavity to the scrotum.
 In males, it transmits the spermatic cord, while in females, it transmits the round ligament of the uterus.

 The anatomy of the inguinal canal is important to know because it has clinical relevance.
 When defects occur in the abdominal wall in this location, hernias can develop.
-These often need to be surgically repaired to avoid complications.
+These often need to be surgically repaired to avoid long-term complications and to improve patient outcomes.
 It is important for surgeons to note that the mid-inguinal point marks the area between the anterior superior iliac spine and the pubic symphysis.
 Deep in this location, the femoral artery in the pelvic cavity enters the lower limb.
 The femoral artery can only be palpated below the inguinal ligament.

 During embryogenesis, the testes are located in the posterior abdominal wall and gradually migrate into the scrotal area.
 The ascent and descent of the testes require the cord-like structure called the gubernaculum.
 It attaches the inferior segment of the testes to the developing scrotum.
 The gubernacula guide the testes through the inguinal canal.
 During the early embryological state, the inguinal canal is surrounded by an outpouching of the peritoneum and the walls of the abdomen.
 This outpouching of the peritoneum is called processus vaginalis.
 Following the descent of the testes into the scrotum, the processus vaginalis degenerates.
 If it fails to disappear, the remnant can remain patent resulting in an indirect inguinal hernia.
 In females, there is also a gubernaculum, but it attaches the ovary to the uterus and the future labia majora.
 During embryogenesis, the ovaries move into the pelvic cavity.
 Once the ovary adheres in the pelvic cavity, the gubernaculum becomes the round ligament of the uterus.